 Spains Hall is a beautiful Grade I Listed country house circa 1570, incorporating a timber framed medieval house C1400-50.The house was in need of substantial restoration and repair, as very little work had been carried out on the house for decades.

 The house was altered to add new facilities allowing the house to open to the public for the first time for business and hospitality use, including weddings and functions.
-The rooms which were altered for business and hospitality use included:
+The value of the project was approximately £1,500,000.